-Our Company has been in the exploration stage since its inception on March 1, 2004, and has not yet realized any revenues from its mineral operations.
-The company follows the accounting policy of expensing all mineral property expenses as incurred.
-When it has been determined that a mineral property can be economically developed as a result of establishing reserves, the costs then incurred to develop such property will be capitalized.
-Such costs will be amortized using the units of production method over the estimated life of the reserve.
-If properties are abandoned or the carrying value is determined to be in excess of possible future recoverable amounts the Company will write off the appropriate amount.
+Mineral property exploration costs are expensed as incurred.
+We have not yet realized any revenues from its mineral operations.
+When it has been determined that a mineral property can be economically developed as a result of establishing probable and proven reserves, the costs then incurred to develop such property will be capitalized.
+Such costs will be amortized using the units of production method over the estimated life of the probable reserve.
+If properties are abandoned or the carrying value is determined to be in excess of possible future recoverable amounts we will write off the appropriate amount.